tfabris/BlueGigaEmpeg/README.txt

 track titles don't show up on the car stereo's screen, then try changing the crossover jumper block on the BlueGigaEmpeg module as described below.

-Open the BlueGigaEmpeg enclosure with a 2.5mm hex tool and lift out the board assembly.
-Look near the button and LED, and you'll see the RS-232 Crossover jumper block.
-Set the RS-232 Crossover jumper block to the opposite setting if needed.

 These jumpers exist because I have seen empeg sleds with different wiring on the RS-232 plug.
 Some are wired straight, some are wired crossover.
 The jumper block allows you to wire the BlueGigaEmpeg board as straight or crossover to compensate for this.

+To change this, open the BlueGigaEmpeg enclosure with a 2.5mm hex tool and lift out the board assembly.
+Look near the button and LED, and you'll see the RS-232 Crossover jumper block, with silkscreened instructions on the board to describe how to change the setting.
+Set the RS-232 Crossover jumper block to the opposite setting, and then reassemble.

 When reassembling the BlueGigaEmpeg enclosure, make sure to align the small notch in one end of the lid with the tuner module connector.
 The notch is